davidhadas/codeenginedocs/getting-started-with-guard.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="5m"}

-[Guard](http://knative.dev/security-guard){: external} is a runtime-security solution that will be offered as an option in later versions of Knative.
+Guard is a runtime-security solution now offered to Code Engine users.
+[The Open Source Knative Community will also be be offering Guard](http://knative.dev/security-guard){: external} in later versions.
 Guard uses a per-application auto-learned set of micro-rules to govern the application incoming requests and outgoing responses.
 As a result, Guard  helps identifiy application anomalies and supports Situational Awareness.
 Guard can also be used to block requests or responses not in line with expected patterns.
 {: shortdesc}

 In this tutorial we deploy a new helloworld application and protect it with Guard.
 The steps to protect your own applications are similar.